-- 1. All TSOs of two synchronous areas shall have the right to specify in the synchronous area operational agreement restrictions for the active power output of HVDC interconnectors between synchronous areas to limit their influence on the fulfilment of the frequency quality target parameters of the synchronous area by determining a combined maximum ramping rate for all HVDC interconnectors connecting one synchronous area to another synchronous area. - 2.
+- 1. All TSOs of two synchronous areas shall have the right to specify, in the synchronous area operational agreement, restrictions for the active power output of HVDC interconnectors between synchronous areas to limit their influence on the fulfilment of the frequency quality target parameters of the synchronous area by determining: - (a) a unique maximum ramping rate, a unique ramping period or a combination of both applicable to all individual HVDC interconnectors; and/or - (b) a combined maximum ramping rate for all HVDC interconnectors of the synchronous area. - 2.
 The restrictions in paragraph 1 shall not apply for imbalance netting, frequency coupling as well as cross-border activation of FRR and RR over HVDC interconnectors. - 3.
-All connecting TSOs of an HVDC interconnector shall have the right to determine in the LFC block operational agreement common restrictions for the active power output of that HVDC interconnector to limit its influence on the fulfilment of the FRCE target parameter of the connected LFC blocks by agreeing on ramping periods and/or maximum ramping rates for this HVDC interconnector.
+All connecting TSOs of an HVDC interconnector in the same or in different synchronous areas shall have the right to determine, in the LFC block operational agreement, common restrictions for the active power output of that HVDC interconnector to limit their influence on the fulfilment of the FRCE target parameter of the connected LFC blocks by agreeing on ramping periods and/or maximum ramping rates for this HVDC interconnector.
 Those common restrictions shall not apply for imbalance netting, frequency coupling as well as cross-border activation of FRR and RR over HVDC interconnectors.
-All TSOs of a synchronous area shall coordinate these measures within the synchronous area.
+All TSOs of a synchronous area shall coordinate these measures within the synchronous area. - 4.
+All TSOs of an LFC block shall have the right to determine and to apply in the LFC block operational agreement the following measures to support the fulfilment of the FRCE target parameter of the LFC block, taking into account the technological restrictions of power generating modules and demand units:

-- 4. All TSOs of an LFC block shall have the right to determine in the LFC block operational agreement the following measures to support the fulfilment of the FRCE target parameter of the LFC block and to alleviate deterministic frequency deviations, taking into account the technological restrictions of power generating modules and demand units: - (a) obligations on ramping periods and/or maximum ramping rates for power generating modules and / or demand units; - (b) obligations on individual ramping starting times for power generating modules and / or demand units within the LFC block; and - (c) coordination of the ramping between power generating modules, demand units and active power consumption within the LFC block.
+- (a) ramping periods and/or maximum ramping rates on power generating modules and / or demand units; - (b) individual ramping starting times for power generating modules and / or demand units within the LFC block; and - (c) coordination of the ramping between power generating modules, demand units and active power consumption within the LFC block.

-Mitigation
+Article 138 Mitigation